 Fit-Friendly Worksites take steps to improve health and productivity while reducing expense

-Beaumont Health System has been recognized as a Platinum-Level Fit-Friendly Worksite by the American Heart Association for helping employees eat better and move more.
+Beaumont Health System has been recognized as a Platinum-Level Fit-Friendly Worksite for the sixth year in a row by the American Heart Association for helping employees eat better and move more.

 "Employee wellness and building a healthy workplace culture are important priorities at Beaumont," says Gene Michalski, Beaumont Health System president and CEO.
 "As a health care provider, we believe we have a responsibility to help our employees remain healthy and fit and to serve as role models for the community.
 We are honored to be recognized by the American Heart Association as a Platinum-Level Fit-Friendly Worksite."